paulgazz/kmax/docs/overview.md

 ## Tools

-The Kmax Tool Suite (kmaxtools) contains a set of tools for performing automated reasoning on Kconfig and Kbuild constraints.
+The Kmax Tool Suite (kmax) contains a set of tools for performing automated reasoning on Kconfig and Kbuild constraints.
 It consists of the following tools: